spurin/container-systemd/README.md

 ## Overview

-Source Dockerfile for running Ubuntu 21.10 with systemd in a convenient container.
+Source Dockerfile for running CentOS 8 with systemd in a convenient container.
 The image relating to this Dockerfile is available for both amd64 and arm64 on Docker Hub - ```spurin/container-systemd:centos_8```

 ## Examples